Published: 04 June 2021

 Yes, if you are applying for research funding to a NIHR CRN Portfolio funder, the lead site needs to complete the tool.
 A Schedule of Events Cost Attribution Template (SoECAT) has been developed as a standard mechanism through which individual study activities should be attributed to support the full funding of NIHR CRN Portfolio research studies for sites in England and Wales.
 Costs attributed as research costs may only include site costs.
 Full study research costs will be set out in the finance section of the application form i.e. the SoECAT will not normally reflect all activities that are included within an application for Research Cost funding.
 Completion and provision of this tool in your application for research funding forms a core requirement of the arrangements to access Support and Excess Treatment Cost funding in England and Wales from 1 October 2018.
 NIHR and its research funding partners will require a SoECAT to be completed at application stage for applications to single stage new calls and invitations to final stage applications issued after this date.

 The tool and supporting guidance can be found on NIHR's online SoECAT guidance page.

 Scottish researchers submitting grants should expect to be asked to complete a SoECAT form, and should discuss how best to do so with their local NHS R&D office.
 No changes are currently planned to the way in which ETCs are handled in Scotland.

 Researchers from Northern Ireland submitting funding applications to HSC R&D Division will be asked to complete a SoECAT.
 Further details can be obtained by contacting HSC R&D Division.

 Can I use the SoECAT to cost my study?

 No. The SoECAT functions as a cost attribution template but is not intended primarily as a study costing tool.
-Further guidance can be found on the NIHR website SoECAT guidance.

 If NHS organisations do not receive any Research Capability Funding (RCF), how are they to fund Research Part B activity?